What happens to someone's debts when they die?

 What debts are written off when someone dies?

-Most other debts, such as credit card debt or personal loans, must be settled by the deceased's estate.
+Most other debts, such as credit card debt or personal loans and overdrafts, must be settled by the deceased's estate.

-The debts will be paid off in priority order until the money or assets run out.
-If there isn't enough money in your estate, then any remaining debts are likely to be written off.
+The estate’s assets are used to repay debts in a set order of priority.
+If there isn't enough money in the estate, then any remaining debts are likely to be written off.

 How long can you legally be chased for debt when someone dies?

 Creditors generally have six years from the date a debt became due to claim it from a deceased person's estate.
-After this period, the debt is considered "statute barred" and cannot be legally pursued through court action.
+After this period, most unsecured debts become what is known as ‘statute barred.’
+Once this happens, creditors cannot usually take court action to recover them.

 How to find life insurance with MoneySuperMarket

-Planning for a future where you’re no longer around is never pleasant, but having a life insurance policy in place can provide peace of mind and it can cover things like outstanding debts, ensuring.
-There are fewer financial pressures for your loved ones to deal with if you die unexpectedly.
+Planning for a future where you’re no longer around is never pleasant, but having a life insurance policy in place can provide peace of mind.
+It can cover things like outstanding debts, ensuring there are fewer financial pressures for your loved ones to deal with if you die unexpectedly.

 Finding the right life insurance policy is straightforward when you compare quotes with MoneySuperMarket.
 Just provide some details about yourself, your circumstances, and the cover you need, and you’ll receive a list of tailored quotes.